Food Relationship

 How to overcome fog and storm eating

 Have you ever opened a box of chocolates and sat down to watch a film, just to realise you’ve finished the whole box without even blinking?
 Or maybe you’ve come home after a long day’s work and just raided the fridge in about 2 min?
-Feeling unsure how you managed to eat a block of cheese, half a loaf of bread and a pack of crisps in such a short space of time.
-If that sounds familiar, you might be experiencing fog eating or storm eating.
+In my nutritional therapy clinic, my clients often report being puzzled and horrified how they managed to eat a block of cheese, half a loaf of bread and a pack of crisps in just under 30min.
+If you can relate, you might be experiencing fog or storm eating.

 Fog Eating is when someone eats in response to an emotional need like soothing anxiety, stress or needing comfort.
 It may also have become a habitual mindless eating action.

-On the other hand, Storm Eating is eating excessively or/ and really quickly without paying attention to what and how is actually eaten.
+On the other hand, Storm Eating is eating excessively or/ and really quickly.
+Also, without paying attention to what and how is actually eaten.

-You may be experiencing Fog Eating, Storm Eating or feel like your mindless eating habits are creating guilt and shame and are affecting your well-being.
-Keep reading as this article will provide some with easy actionable steps on what you can do now to stop.
+You may be experiencing fog or storm eating or feel like your mindless eating habits are creating guilt and shame and are affecting your well-being.
+In the article I share some key steps that I focus on when I’m working with a client to change unhelpful food habits.
+So you can start to apply and prioritise them for yourself right away.

 If you find yourself mindlessly reaching for food out of habit you likely are experiencing Fog Eating.
-It can be influenced by environmental cues, such as seeing nachos at a party, although you just had a big dinner.
+It can be influenced by environmental cues, such as seeing nachos at a party.
+Even if you’ve just had a big dinner.
 Similarly, walking past a bakery and getting cake, just because,

 If this has been a habit for a while, it sure can be tricky to recognise when it’s actually happening.
 That is until you ‘wake up’ and notice the wrappers or realise you’re approaching the end of the chocolate bar.
 Fog eating is often followed by feelings of regret and guilt and promises to ‘do better’ next time.
 But the next time you’re in a situation like this, you fall for the same triggers.

-A study of 158 filmgoers by Wansink and Kim (2005) found that people tend to eat about 33.6% more when they are distracted, such as when watching TV.
-They also used larger bowls and found that it led to a 31% increase in the average amount of popcorn eaten.
+A study of 158 filmgoers by Wansink and Kim (2005) found that people tend to eat about 33.6% more when they are distracted.
+That can happen while watching TV, being engrossed in your phone or reading.
+Using larger bowls also led to a 31% increase in the average amount of popcorn eaten.
 Some participants were given stale popcorn and even when food wasn’t tasting as good, people ate more.

 Another study found that people often underestimate how much they eat when they eat mindlessly, leading to increased calorie intake.
 This is especially true when the food is high in fat and sugar, such as fast food or sweet stuff.

-If we learn anything from these studies is that mindless eating has a profound effect on our dietary habits and health.
+It’s clear from these studies that mindless eating has a profound effect on our dietary habits and health.
 Even if we are unaware of it!

 Recognising when Fog Eating is happening requires switching your brain in and some conscious effort.
 Also, detective work towards mindfulness and awareness of your eating habits.
 This isn’t about drastic changes overnight; instead, it’s a journey of self-discovery and understanding.